joeldmott/Instacart_Project/README.md

 This makes it easier to decide to exclude hour-of-day altogether since keeping day of the week works well.
 This improves the model's R-squared score to 0.434.

 #### final model evaluation
-An R-squared score of 0.434 is mid-range; even our final model here only explains *some* of the data.
+An R-squared score of 0.434 is mid-range; our final model here only explains *some* of the data.
 The root mean squared error turns out to be 9.86.
 Since our target's units are percentages ("percentage of orders as a reorder"), this means our predicted percent-likelihood-to-be-a-reorder values are typically off by 9.6%.
 Taking this into consideration with our R-squared of 0.434 means these predictions are "just okay".
 They're not completely off-base, but they're not super accurate either.

 This may point to some inherent difficulty in predicting which products customers tend to reorder.
 Nonetheless, we are still able to observe some correlations with enough confidence to make the following recommendations, even if they are a bit more generalized.